oldsoulofmo/oldsoulofmo/README.md

 # 👨🏻‍💻 Mohammed Chaouki
 **`Digital Craftsman (Developer)`** **`aka oldsoulofmo`**

-Welcome to my GitHub profile!<br> I am a junior Computer Science student passionate about coding and programming.
+Welcome to my GitHub profile!<br><br> I am a junior Computer Science student passionate about coding and programming.
 I have a deep love for mathematics, and I enjoy exploring its connection to computer science.
 In my free time, I indulge in reading literature, especially works by authors like Dostoevsky, Kafka, and Albert Camus.
 Through my projects, I aim to blend my interests in coding, mathematics, and literature to create meaningful solutions.
 Finally, I love to build cool stuff and enjoy the process of creating things ! <br>

   <p align="left">
  <a href="https://github.com/oldsoulofmo?tab=followers">